 1.4 percent of new car sales the same year.

 The key reason is economics: With the exception of that pickup-truck commuter or midlife-crisis convertible, automobiles are one area where consumers generally tend to act rationally.
-High upfront costs force […]
+High upfront costs […]

 No Comments